Thoughts on teaching, learning, technology and life in an era of change.

 May 15th, 2008

-Have been doing a little work on the site about my dad, Frank.
+Have been doing a little work on the site about my dad, Francis Xavier Larkin Snr.
 Added some additional links and corrected a few others this week.
 Presently in the process of gathering together some students to work on a similar project.

 Do you have relatives who also experienced the trials and tribulations of war?
 Would love to hear about them.